 "

-From a food truck
+STARTED AS a food truck

 Born in France, Nicolas moved to India after years of experience with French cuisine.
 Missing his sandwiches back home he decided to experiment and soon after, in 2015, started a food truck aiming to bring gourmet french street food to Bangalore.

-The menu when he started was very limited, about 10 items in total.
-Limited items with more focus on the quality of the products and freshness of the ingredients used.
-Everything served was made from scratch, with love and passion, including the french fries that were made from raw potatoes, peeled, cut and double-fried like how they're served in north of France where he's from.
-His passion and dedication to his brand and products caught people's attention.
-The food truck became very popular that he was invited to cater to all major celebrations in the city as well as birthday parties and weddings.
+The menu at first was very limited, with about 10 items in total.
+The focus lay on the quality of the products and freshness of the ingredients used.
+Everything served was made laboriously from scratch, with love and passion, including our french fries that were hand cut from raw potatoes and double-fried.
+These fries have since become a rage and till date, remain a testament to how they’re prepared in Nicolas’ hometown of Arras, north of France.

-The food truck scene in Bangalore was very unpredictable because of the lack of regulation.
-Nicolas had to rethink on how to scale the operations.
-That’s when he met AB and Nikhil from The Pizza Bakery, and together they decided to partner, rebrand and move the food truck concept to a brick-and-mortar format.
-Keeping the same values, they worked on a more elaborate menu to give you the most authentic experience as if you were seating in a Parisian cafe.
+That’s when he met AB and Nikhil from The Pizza Bakery, who were keen to transform Paris Panini from the food truck concept into a brick-and-mortar casual dining restaurant.
+Keeping the same values, they worked on an elaborate menu to give you the most authentic experience as if you were seating in a Parisian cafe.

 Paris Panini opened its doors in November 2019 on the busy 12th Main Road in Indiranagar.
 The walls are beautifully painted with hand-drawn Parisian streets and the space will literally transport you to a Parisian cafe with an extensive menu focused on gourmet panini, signature french fries, freshly brewed coffee, and delicious crepes to give you the most authentic experience.